elclanrs/jq-idealforms-old/README.md

 Really, ANYTHING.

+### User config:

+All user options are located in `less/themes/theme/theme.less`.
+You can safely edit all values from the "user config".
+The "extra" options must be edited wisely since most of the variables here are relative to other variables defined elsewhere.

+The names of the user config variables are pretty self-explanatory.
+If you screw up you can always go back.
 When you finish editing the user config don't forget to load your theme in `less/jquery.idealforms.less` and compile into `css`.

 ####`@font-size`